Prize Postdoctoral Fellowship in Quantum Information & Control

 Ph.D. in any area of quantum information or control and demonstrated research ability at the forefront of the field.

 Such fellowships can be used to work with any Member or Associate of CQIQC who agrees to take on the fellow; applicants are not required to choose a group before applying.
-Applicants need to be within 5 years of obtaining their Ph.D.
+For candidates with an exceptionally strong research proposal and proven ability of independent research, there is also the possibility of a full fellowship, which can be used to work either independently or in collaboration with existing groups at CQIQC, at the Fellow's discretion.
 All Fellows will be expected to carry out their research at the University of Toronto and to participate in the intellectual life of the Center.